 We interviewed the Research and Information Coordinator for “PFTA”— a publicly funded trade association and leader in workplace health and safety education—to find out how they leverage Presto for DB/Textworks to widely disseminate information that helps companies fulfill the vision of workplaces without injuries, illnesses, or fatalities.
 Read on for more information.

 Earlier this year, we presented a “KM Conversation” with knowledge management evangelist and expert Stan Garfield.
-“Gamification Accelerates KM Adoption” focused on using gamification techniques to crack the challenging problem of building user engagement and ensuring that your KM platform is vibrant and widely leveraged within your organization.
+“Gamification Accelerates KM Adoption” focused on using gamification techniques—including awarding points and point scoring—to help build user engagement and ensure your KM platform is vibrant and widely leveraged within your organization.